Smoothness of density for stochastic differential equations with Markovian switching: Bismut type formula

-In this section, we prove a version of Bismut formula for state-dependent switching diffusions.
-This formula will be used to obtain the strong Feller property for the state dependent switching diffusion $X_t$ in Section 7.
+In this section, we prove a version of Bismut type formula for SDEs with Markovian switching.
+As an application, this formula is used to obtain the strong Feller property for the transition semigroup of $(X_t, \alpha_t)$.

 \begin{theorem} Suppose the condition \textbf{(UHC)} holds.
 Then for any $f\in C^{2}_b(\mathbb{R}^n\times\mathbb{S})$, we have

 where $M_t=\int^t_0 J_{s,t}\sigma(X_s, \alpha_s)\sigma(X_s, \alpha_s)^{\ast}J_{s,t}^{\ast}ds$ and the stochastic integral is interpreted in the Skorohod sense, that is, $\int^t_0\sigma(X_s, \alpha_s)^{\ast}J_{s,t}^{\ast}M^{-1}_t J_{0,t} d W_s $ is the divergence of the process $ \{\sigma(X_s, \alpha_s)^{\ast}J_{s,t}^{\ast}M^{-1}_t J_{0,t} I_{[0,t]}(s), s\ge 0\}$. \end{theorem}